Founded in 1903, Copa del Rey is the oldest football competition in Spain.

 All ties take place over one leg until the semi-finals, where a two-legged tie determines who will advance to the final.

-Not only is the victor of the Copa del Rey awarded a berth in the UEFA Europa League for the subsequent season, but the winner of the competition receives $2.1million in prize money.
+Not only is the victor of the Copa del Rey awarded a berth in the UEFA Europa League group stage for the subsequent season, but the winner of the competition also receives €1.2million in prize money.

-The runners-up receive an estimated $1.1m, while the defeated semi-finalists can expect to pocket in excess of $500k.
+The runners-up receive an estimated €1m, while the defeated semi-finalists can expect to pocket in excess of €400k.

 The first two years of the Copa del Rey saw Athletic Club triumph before Real Madrid were victorious in four consecutive seasons between 1905 and 1908.

-Five players have won the trophy seven times, of which three represented Barcelona in the 21st century: Gerard Piqué, Sergio Busquets and Lionel Messi.
+Five players have won the trophy seven times, of which three represented Barcelona in the 21st century: Gerard Pique, Sergio Busquets and Lionel Messi.